 It’s important to understand some of the basics of human psychology to comprehend how people most often see things and organise visual elements.
 We are all individuals and we interpret the world in different ways, but luckily there are some general similarities.
 So called Gestalt principles are used for explaining the most basic functions of human perception.

 Rather than explaining the principles in this blog post, I’d suggest studying them from this article.
 Gestalt theories can be used as a validation tool for every design.
 Instead of scrutinising every single Gestalt principle one by one, try to learn them by heart and utilise them while crafting the design.

-Basics that make all the difference
+Elements of visual design that make all the difference

 Balance in design is similar to balance in physics.
 A large shape close to the center can be balanced by a small shape close to the edge.
 A large light toned shape can be balanced by a small dark toned shape as the darker shape appears to be heavier.